Key #2 A Vital Key to Breakthrough: Perseverance

 Hold Tightly To God’s Promises

-Hold on tight to the promises God has given you for a DMM.
-Refuse to let go of them.
+Hold on tight to the promises God has given you for disciple multiplication.
+Refuse to let go.
 When your God-given dream seems to be slipping through your fingers, you need (like my dog did) to lunge after it and take hold once again.
 Fight to keep a grip on the dream of seeing a radical multiplication of disciples among the people He has called you to.
-Press through the obstacles you are facing.
+Press through the obstacles you are facing with His strength.

-“I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.”
-(Phil.
-3:14-NIV)
+“I press on toward the goal to win the prize for which God has called me heavenward in Christ Jesus.

 Focus On The Next Step Forward

-A few months ago we were training for an upcoming race.
-We had just come back from a ministry trip and we were tired.
+Some years ago we were training for an upcoming race.
+We had just come back from a ministry trip and we were feeling quite tired.
 Waking up that morning I knew we had a long run ahead that day.
 18 kilometers was the distance on our training schedule.

 perseverance